If you’ve spent time here at SavvyHomemade, you’re probably wondering what is lye and what is it used for in soapmaking?

 Traditionally, lye was made from wood ash with a process called ‘leaching’.
 This is where substances are extracted with solvents.
 Nowadays, it is produced using a complicated process.
 It’s best I don’t attempt to explain… Because I’m definitely not a chemist.
 If you’re interested, the web is full of interesting information about this.

-Personally I wouldn’t worry about making lye from scratch, there would be too many things that could go wrong & it’s not that expensive.
-I have managed to buy lye for soap making online at Amazon many times at a reasonable price.
+Personally, I wouldn’t worry about making lye from scratch, there would be too many things that could go wrong & it’s not that expensive.
+I have managed to buy lye for soap making many times at a reasonable price.
 This is similar to making your own essential oils, it can be done but… Why bother!

 What Is Lye Used For?